 can be great.
 Such renewed partnerships can grow in depth, honesty and intimacy.

-So, can couples separating save a marriage?
-Some people strenuously resist separating, thus
+So, can separation save a marriage?
+Some people strenuously resist separation, thus adding even

-Perhaps a couple separating may be the best option for some troubled marriages, despite the
+Perhaps separation may be the best option for some troubled marriages, despite the looming

 However, can you make it work from a distance?
-A trial parting will go a long way in helping you
+A trial separation will go a long way in helping

 Couples who separate tend to find that without the constant daily conflict and bickering the

 lack of proximity to their spouse provides time to think, and solve problems.

 Marital problems are often hard to resolve as they often get stalled by egos, fear and

 Resolution can flourish as long as at least one partner is willing to keep trying.
 If the urge